venkat2305/LearnScribe/readme.md

 - we can build a dynamic system, where in for shorter input token count, we will use groq for faster generation and for larger contexts lets use gemini model.
 - let's store input tokens, output tokens and the model and the service in metadata, so we can get proper stats on total tokens used for a particular model.
 - when extracting text from a url, we might also need to get the images in that page and feed all the text and the images to ai model to get the response.
+- we probably need to handle response formats, like application/json or markdown or text. for quiz, we need application/json, for summary, we would need to store markdown.

 ## learnings